earlyprint/earlyprint.github.io/_posts/2019-11-14-browse_search_display.md

 ### The Text Filter

-By default, all available texts will be listed; to restrict that list, use the form near the top left of your screen that looks like this:
+By default, all available texts will be listed, ordered by title; to restrict that list, use the form near the top left of your screen that looks like this:

 ![](/assets/img/filterdoc.png)